-Firefighters who were hired prior to November 1, 1990 and who were permitted to accumulate sick time without limit, will have their sick time capped at the amount so accumulated at the time the

-Agreement is executed.
-For example, a firefighter who was hired in 1985 and has 225 sick days accumulated at the time the Agreement is executed will have his/her accumulated sick time capped at 225 sick days from that point forward.
+Firefighters who were hired prior to November 1, 1990 and who were permitted to accumulate sick time without limit, will have their sick time capped at the amount already determined by the City, FMBA and the member.
+For example, a firefighter who was hired in 1985 and has 225 sick days accumulated will have his/her accumulated sick time capped at 225 sick days from that point forward.
 In the event a bargaining unit member is promoted to a superior officer position, he/she will retain the full amount of accumulated sick leave and will not forfeit any accumulated sick days.